danosaur98/Flairbnb/README.md

 This was done using TensorFlow to create a multivariable equation for price estimates given a location.
 It uses latitude and longitude as inputs and price as the output.
 After millions of iterations of training, the equation that most closely matches the data points was ```price = 0.88093132*latitude + (-1.81391311)*longitude + 0.076020```.
 The code for this is found in /Python/MLOptimization.

 ### Bookings optimization: Given the geo-location (latitude and longitude) of a property, what is the ideal price per night that will yield maximum bookings or revenue?
 This was done by subtracting a set amount of money from the price estimation.
-The logic was that if you undercut your competition by a certain amount, your listings will be more popular among consumers.
+The logic was that if you undercut your competition by a certain amount, your listings will be more popular among consumers and thus maximize bookings.

 ### Animate: Add an animation to your visualization.
 The carousel provides an animation between the highlights of the webpage.
 It takes a few seconds for the animation to show.
 The front end was created using Bootstrap and HTML/CSS/Javascript.